KhalilMrini/FoodMooji/README.md

 2. Download and install `meteor` from `https://www.meteor.com/install` (It takes time!)
 3. Run `cmd` and switch path to the project directory.
 Run `meteor npm install` to install dependencies
 4. Execute `meteor` to launch the server
-5. Open `Chrome` browser and navigate to `localhost:3000` to access the app
+5. Open your Chrome browser and navigate to `localhost:3000` to access the app